Nursing shortage amid pandemic leads OLOL, BRCC to offer free health care career opportunities

 The entry-level health care career opportunity comes at the perfect time as hospitals statewide are struggling to adequately staff amid the coronavirus pandemic.

 " Our nurses are tired, you know.
-They are out they are fighting day in and day out, on weekends, nights, and Our Lady of the Lake really wants to get some more front line staff," Girard Melancon said, the vice chancellor for workforce solutions.
+They are out there fighting day in and day out, on weekends, nights, and Our Lady of the Lake really wants to get some more front line staff," Dr. Girard J. Melancon said, the vice chancellor for workforce solutions.

 Doctors have voiced concerns over the heavy burdens COVID-19 has placed on medical professions throughout the months-long spread.
 In July, Dr. Catherine O'Neal said her nursing staff was spread much too thin.